 - 1. Click the A/V Streams tab, and then click the Video Configurations button. - 2.
-In the Compression and Image Rate area: - a.
+In the Compression and Image Rate area, for each camera head: - a.
+Click Head [#] to select the head to configure. - b.
 In the Format drop-down menu, select the preferred streaming format for displaying the camera video in the network video management software.

-If you are using the Onboard Storage feature, then H.264 or H.265 must be used.
+If you are using the Onboard Storage feature, select H.264 or H.265.
 For more information, see Enabling Onboard Storage.
+Otherwise, select MJPEG.

-b.
+c.
 In the Max Image Rate field, enter how many images per second you want the camera to stream over the network.

-Note: Adjusting the image rate across the maximum fps boundary will stop the video stream for a few seconds.
+Note: Adjusting the image rate across the 30 fps boundary will stop the video stream for a few seconds.